mikec/fbgen/README.md

 fbgen
 =====

-a script for generating Facebook test users
+A javascript utility for generating Facebook test users